jaxio/jaxio.github.com/documentation/celerio/templates.md

 `$output.require` or `$output.requireStatic` methods help you in this task.

-{% highlight javascript %}
 	$output.require("org.apache.shiro.SecurityUtils")##
-{% endhighlight %}

 Make sure "import org.apache.shiro.SecurityUtils;" is present in the generated file.

-Note that you can use require conditionally, anywhere in your template code, for example:
+Note that you can use $output.require conditionally, anywhere in your template code, for example:

-{% highlight javascript %}
 	#if(something)
 	$output.requireStatic("com.google.common.collect.Lists.newArrayList")
 	$output.require("java.util.List")
 	#end
-{% endhighlight %}

 In case 'something' evals to true, the 2 import statements will be properly inserted in your generated java file, not in the middle of a java method of course.

 #### `output` provides helper for annotation and Java imports

-{% highlight javascript %}
 	$output.dynamicAnnotation("com.company.project.MyAnnotation")
-{% endhighlight %}

-returns @MyAnnotation and ensure "import com.company.project.MyAnnotation;" statement is properly generated.
+returns _@MyAnnotation_ and ensure _import com.company.project.MyAnnotation;_ statement is properly generated.

 ### project